From the Jacket

 For years, rumors of the “Marsh Girl” have haunted Barkley Cove, a quiet town on the North Carolina coast.
 So in late 1969, when handsome Chase Andrews is found dead, the locals immediately suspect Kya Clark, the so-called Marsh Girl.
 But Kya is not what they say.
 Sensitive and intelligent, she has survived for years alone in the marsh that she calls home, finding friends in the gulls and lessons in the sand.
 Then the time comes when she yearns to be touched and loved.
 When two young men from town become intrigued by her wild beauty, Kya opens herself to a new life–until the unthinkable happens.

-My first read of 2020!
+My second read of 2020!
 And it couldn’t have come more highly recommended.
 There isn’t much I can say about WHERE THE CRAWDADS SING that hasn’t already been said.
 Basically, this is not my usual cup of tea and I’m certain I would not have picked it up without millions of people having loved it before me, but I did actually enjoy it and I’m glad I *finally* read it!

 “She knew the years of isolation had altered her behavior until she was different from others, but it wasn’t her fault she’d been alone.
 Most of what she knew, she’d learned from the wild.
 Nature had nurtured, tutored, and protected her when no one else would.”